Wolf Range Cooker | Using the Temperature Probe

 Here’s how we did a quick (and it was quick) roast silverside of beef in our Nickleby kitchen in Felsted using the temperature probe:

-1. Turn oven on by turning the dial to selected oven function (we would suggest the fan convection setting).
+1. Turn the oven on by turning the dial to the selected oven function (we would suggest the fan convection setting).

-3. Insert the meat probe into the socket to the right hand side of the inside of the oven.
+3. Insert the meat probe into the socket on the right-hand side of the inside of the oven.

-4. Wait for main temperature to get up to 180°c.
+4. Wait for the main temperature to get up to 180°c.

 5. Place the meat in the oven and insert the probe in the thickest part of the meat.

-7. Press the meat probe button on the main pull down panel.
-The temperature will then flash up at 72°c.
-You can change the meat internal temperature by twisting the dial to the selected temperature (to cook this beef medium rare we set it to 65°c ) and confirm by pressing the diamond button on the pull down panel.
+7. Press the meat probe button on the main pull-down panel.
+The temperature will then flash up to 72°c.
+You can change the meat’s internal temperature by twisting the dial to the selected temperature (to cook this beef medium rare we set it to 65°c ) and confirm by pressing the diamond button on the pull down panel.
 (NB: While it comes up to temperature it will say Lo until over 50°c).

 Share this article